vdegenne/snacks.nvim/docs/dashboard.md

 --- * if it's a string, it will be executed as a keymap
 --- * if it's a function, it will be called
 ---@field action? fun()|string
+---@field enabled? boolean|fun(opts:snacks.dashboard.Opts):boolean if false, the section will be disabled
+---@field nl? boolean if true, add an extra newline after the section
 ---@field key? string shortcut key
 ---@field text? snacks.dashboard.Text[]|fun():snacks.dashboard.Text[]
 --- If text is not provided, these fields will be used to generate the text.